Louis Keller: Personal life

 He resided at 12 West 56th Street.
 In Who Killed Society?, Cleveland Amory said he was "uninterested in girls, had a curious looking drooping moustache, and spoke in a squeaky affected voice."

-Death

 He died of an intestinal ailment on February 16, 1922, at the French Hospital in New York City.
 He was 67 years old.
 At the time of his death, he was a resident of Springfield at the Baltusrol Golf Club.